-High schools that tailor education to their students’ needs are more able to adequately prepare students for specific education and career goals.
+High schools that tailor education to their student's needs are more able to adequately prepare students for their specific education and career goals.
 LuHi has a wide selection of AP courses, dual credit college classes and six Academies that offer intensive learning in certain subjects.

 9) Life Preparation